danielchg/filesorganizer/README.md

 * Add unit tests.
 * Add Go routines to improve the performance.
 * Use Cobra framework instead of just `flags`.
-* Create GitHub Action with GoReleaser to build from a pipeline a new version.